 Back to Top Nav

 My work as a scholar and a teacher focused first on resurrecting the works and voices of French women writers primarily from the early modern period, a key period of French and western civilization, and putting these works and voices in dialogue with those of their contemporaries and situating them in their literary and historical context.
-I then moved to interrogating the effect women actions had on the cultural field in general, and to analyzing how and why the historical record has been constructed to erase this influence.
-Recently I have extended these questions in order to interrogate French engagement with the world, in particular India, during the early modern period.
+I then moved to interrogating the effect women's actions had on the cultural field in general, and to analyzing how and why the historical record has been constructed to erase this influence.
+Currently my work interrogates France's engagement with the world, in particular India, during the early modern period.
 In my most recent book, Versailles Meets the Taj Mahal: François Bernier, Marguerite de La Sablière, and Enlightening Conversations in Seventeenth-Century France, I examine the effect early encounters with India had on French literature, culture, and the history of ideas.
-I locate the dissemination of the concept of India in salon culture, explores how one salon served as the focal point for the encounter between France and India during France’s Grand Siècle and the effect of this encounter on early Enlightenment thought, material culture, and literature.
+I locate the dissemination of the concept of India in salon culture, and explore how one salon served as the focal point for the encounter between France and India during France’s Grand Siècle and the effect of this encounter on early Enlightenment thought, material culture, and literature.
 I am working to revive the conversations of the past, and include these conversations often erased from the official historical record, in order to restore their influence to the history of ideas.

 Biography of Marguerite de La Sablière